galan/verjson/README.md

 }
 ```

-Then we create the configuration for Verjson by sublcassing `Versions`.
+Then we create the configuration for Verjson by subclassing `Versions`.
 This configuration class will grow over time, new versions/transformations, validation will be added.
 Custom serializer/deserializer and polymorph types will be registered here too.
 ```java
 public class ExampleBeanVersions extends Versions {
 	@Override